 - Get creative

 - Conduct a brainstorming session

 Fortunately, with a bunch of startup ideas to explore, finding the right startup idea can be less challenging than you might think.
-Not to mention, there are free tools such as this free business idea generator that makes choosing the right startup idea easier than ever.
+Plus, there are free tools such as TRUiC’s free business idea generator that can make choosing the right startup idea easier than ever.

 Step 2: Plan Your New Jersey Business

-You’ve got your business idea; now it’s time to start turning it into a reality by planning your business.
-From choosing your business name to writing your business plan, this stage sets the groundwork for your startup in New Jersey, outlining important business milestones and steps you will need to take to reach them.
+You have your business idea — now it’s time to start turning it into a reality by planning your New Jersey business.
+From choosing your business name to writing your business plan, this stage sets the groundwork for starting a business in New Jersey, outlining important business milestones and steps you will need to take to reach them.

 Choose a Business Name

 Deciding the best business name for your startup can seem a bit daunting.
-Fortunately, there are resources available to help you make the right decision, such as this business name generator.
-A few other things to keep in mind when choosing a business name:
+Fortunately, there are resources available to help you make the right decision, such as TRUiC’s AI-powered business name generator.
+A few things to keep in mind when choosing a business name: